[This post originally appeared on Cohost.]

 Strictly speaking, the End Poem is a prose poem: part story, part poem.
 It has enough poetic aspects that I will consider it—and judge it—as I would a poem.
 I’ve read much more poetry than the average person, have concentrated my reading among those considered “major poets” in the literary canon, and as a consequence have pretty high standards for what I consider a good poem (or prose poem).

 So one might expect me to unfavorably compare the End Poem—an appendage to a “mere” video game—to “real” poems (such as one might find in the New Yorker or Poetry magazines).
-Or, if I were to acknowledge any excellence at all about it, to dismiss it with a variant of Noel Coward’s comment about “cheap music.”
+Or, if I were to acknowledge any excellence at all about it, to dismiss it with a variant of Noel Coward’s comment about the potency of “cheap music.”

 But I’m not going to do that.
 As poetry the End Poem is as suited to its context, and to its audience, as are the poems that appear in the New Yorker or Poetry, and it seems to have meant far more to at least some of those who played Minecraft than the typical New Yorker or Poetry poem does to its readers.
 Why is that?